 This degree covers the evaluation and monitoring of all aspects of the environment including the atmosphere, hydrosphere, biosphere, and lithosphere.

-You'll learn in detail about the processes that occur in both natural and degraded environments before you specialise in two areas of environmental study.
+You'll learn in detail about the biogeochemical processes that occur in both natural and degraded environments and specialise with a minor in either environmental chemistry or environmental biology.

 Practical and industry-relevant activities you’ll undertake as part of your studies include: